expectedtodie/expectedtodie/_posts/2022-05-01-expectedtodie-part1.md

 ---
 layout: post
-title: Expected to Die.
-One Man’s journey to life from stage IV, incurable cancer - Part 1
+title: Expected to Die: One Man’s journey to life from stage IV, incurable cancer - Part 1
 ---

 **Daddy’s Dying.** “I am sorry to tell you that we believe what we are seeing is cancer” the doctor said.
 “We can’t be sure of the type until we do a biopsy, but the scans indicate it has metastasized”.
 There it was.
 Cancer.
 The ‘C’ word.
 I wouldn’t find out until several weeks later the official diagnosis of Pancreatic Neuroendocrine Tumors (PNET), which had spread from my pancreas to my liver.